Cpcarino22/sportingbet_datascientest_project/README.md

 # Machine Learning Models

-# Decision Tree Classifier:

->>> Model Brief: A type of supervised learning algorithm used for classification problems.
-It is used to predict the probability of a binary outcome (0 or 1) based on one or more input variables.
-The goal of classification is to predict a binary outcome, in which the outcome can be one of two classes, for example, whether a team will win or lose a match.
-The algorithm is called a decision tree because it builds a tree-like model of decisions and their possible consequences.

-In our project, it could be used to predict the probability of a team winning a match (1) or losing a match (0) based on various input variables.
-The model would be trained on historical data to learn the relationship between the input variables and the probability of a team winning or losing a match.
-The trained model could then be used to make predictions on new data to estimate the probability of a team winning or losing a match.

->>> Result of Modelling

-Accuracy: 0.9464325654216059

-score train :  1.0
-score test :  0.9464325654216059

-Prediction	0	1
-True
-0	8550	428
-1	530	8376

-precision    recall  f1-score   support

-           0       0.94      0.95      0.95      8978
-           1       0.95      0.94      0.95      8906

-    accuracy                           0.95     17884
-   macro avg       0.95      0.95      0.95     17884
-weighted avg       0.95      0.95      0.95     17884

->>> Analysis:
-The model has an accuracy score of 0.946 on both the train and test sets, which is a good indicator that the model is not overfitting.

-The precision, recall, and f1-score for both classes are above 0.9, which is also a good indicator of a good performing model.
-Based on the classification report, the model performs well in predicting both class 0 and class 1, with a slightly higher recall for class 0.

-This model is a good candidate for your project.

 # Decision Tree Regression

 >>> Model Brief: A type of supervised learning algorithm used for both classification and regression problems.
 It is used to predict a continuous output variable based on one or more input variables.
 It tries to establish a relationship between a target variable and a set of predictor variables by constructing a decision tree.
 A decision tree is a tree-like structure where each internal node represents a test on an attribute, each branch represents an outcome of the test, and each leaf node represents a prediction of the target variable.